aruntanwar-esure/contactsapp/README.md

 ## Technologies Used
 - Java 1.8
 - Spring Boot 2.4.8
-- Mysql for main app and h2 databases for test
+- Mysql or any other DB for main app and h2 databases for test
 - Jacoco plugin for coverage of tests

 ## Features